Tokenized Stocks and the Next Evolution of Capital Markets

 Imagine buying Apple stock from a self-custodial wallet, in $5 fractions, settled instantly, using stablecoins.

-Beyond Robinhood, Kraken, Coinbase, Gemini, and Bybit are actively developing tokenized equity strategies - from synthetic derivatives to tokenized SPVs.
+Beyond Robinhood, Kraken, Coinbase, Gemini, Bybit and most recently Nasdaq are actively developing tokenized equity strategies - from synthetic derivatives to tokenized SPVs.

-As of June 2025, their total market capitalization stands at ~$424 million - a small slice of the tokenized RWA market.
-Experts projected that tokenized stocks could surpass $1 trillion in market cap in the coming years as institutions seek faster, cheaper access to U.S. equities.
+As of June 2025, the market capitalization of tokenized stocks stands at ~$424 million - a small slice of the tokenized RWA market.
+Though this nascent market is still navigating complex legal and regulatory considerations, today's $424 million tokenized stocks market is projected to potentially surpass $1 trillion as institutions seek faster, cheaper access to U.S. equities.

 So the implementation phase has already begun.
 The question now is: How do we scale it in a compliant, efficient, and investor-ready way?

-Tokenization marries the legal frameworks with blockchain technology to modernize how securities are issued, held, and traded.
-Just like every wave of capital market evolution, from electronic trading to ETFs, technology is again driving the shift.
+In essence, tokenization marries the legal frameworks with blockchain technology to modernize how securities are issued, held, and traded.
+Just like every wave of capital market evolution, from electronic trading to ETFs and now, tokenized securities, technology is again driving the shift.

 • Synthetic or wrapper tokens (common) track prices (like CFDs), but don’t grant ownership.